mira97ali/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Wrote  a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users using "chmod -R a+X ."

+# 12. More directories

+Created a file 12-directory_permissions

+Wrote a script that creates a directory called my_dir with permissions 751 in the working directory using "mkdir -m 751 my_dir"